-And here’s the beautiful thing about feeling happy again – you don’t fret the bad stuff anymore.
+And here’s the beautiful thing about feeling happy again: you don’t fret about the bad stuff anymore.

 Even if you went through years of hardship and pain, when you experience joy and happiness again, it will overtake your entire being.

 With that being said, let’s talk about everything I know about how to feel happy again.
 Learn and apply what I have detailed below.